gaurav-nelson/github-action-markdown-link-check/README.md

      <!-- markdown-link-check-disable -->
      ## Section

-     Disbale link checking in this section.
+     Disable link checking in this section.
 Ignore this [Bad Link](https://exampleexample.cox)
      <!-- markdown-link-check-enable -->
      ```
 2. `<!-- markdown-link-check-disable-next-line -->` Use this comment to disable link checking for the next line.